On this page

-Services recognised by the Ministry of Education have to be licensed or certificated.
-They are not government-owned in the way that state schools are.
+Services recognised by the Ministry of Education have to be licensed or certified.
+They are not Government-owned in the way that state schools are.

 Some are community-based and some are privately owned.
 This means there is a lot of variation in how these services are provided.